 Entrance to emergency shelter will not be prioritized in order to allow for an immediate crisis response.
-If a shelter has capacity issues, they will need to institute a prioritization policy.

 Prioritization policies will be made publicly available via the CoC's website and notices placed at assessment hubs.

 Please note that eligibility (see Assessment section) and prioritization are different.
 A household may be prioritized for an intervention, but they still must meet eligibility for that intervention.